leaf-node/swirlnet/README.md

     $ npm install swirlnet

-If you're just installing to try the demos, you'll need to:
+If you want to try the demos, you'll need to:

     $ cd node_modules/swirlnet